Get ready to wow everyone with the best hot fudge sauce ever. Seriously.

 Here are the things that make this fudge sauce the best:

-• It gets thick and a bit chewy when cold.
+• Thick and chewy when cold

+Once you try it, you’ll keep coming back.
+It’s that good.
 It is truly an old-fashioned fudge sauce with you’re going to want to make again and again.

 When you do make this recipe, it will help me and other readers if you: